abenezerlemma17/Python-Projects/README.md

 The third, MaxHeapsort, is a program that sorts three files according to MaxHeap.
-The fourth, is program that sorts a users luggage according to their class and generates a unique ID for each luggae The first is Java program that applies OOP to make flashcards. the second while it does at apply OOP, it does use data structures and algorithms.
+The fourth, is program that sorts a users luggage according to their class and generates a unique ID for each luggae The first is Java program that applies OOP to make flashcards. the second while it does at apply OOP, it does use data structures and algorithms, by making a carpet calculator for the user according to how many square feet and price per rool.